PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-09 11:46:59
+Last updated: 2024-04-09 11:47:31
-Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys
+Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar